brpo01/Project-Documentation/Project-14.md

   sudo systemctl start postgresql sudo systemctl enable postgresql
   ```
-- Change the default password for postgres user (to whatever password you can easily remember)
+- Change the default password for postgres user (to any password you can easily remember)
   ```
   sudo passwd postgres
   ```